Prashant-Bhapkar/Awesome-Security-Resources/Network Scanner/README.md

 - [Snort3](https://github.com/snort3/snort3) - Snort 3 is the next generation Snort IPS (Intrusion Prevention System.

 - [Wireshark](https://github.com/wireshark/wireshark) - Wireshark is a real-time network protocol analyzer that continuously scans network traffic for vulnerabilities and suspicious activities. [@wireshark](https://github.com/wireshark)

+- [bettercap](https://github.com/bettercap/bettercap) - bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and Ethernet networks.

+- [Airbash](https://github.com/tehw0lf/airbash) - Airbash is a POSIX-compliant, fully automated WPA PSK PMKID and handshake capture script aimed at penetration testing.
+It is compatible with Bash and Android Shell (tested on Kali Linux and Cyanogenmod 10.2) and uses aircrack-ng to scan for clients that are currently connected to access points (AP).

+- [WiFi Pumpkin](https://github.com/P0cL4bs/wifipumpkin3) - wifipumpkin3 is powerful framework for rogue access point attack, written in Python, that allow and offer to security researchers, red teamers and reverse engineers to mount a wireless network to conduct a man-in-the-middle attack.